- Last Date to File ITR for FY 2022-23 (AY 2023-24) - Income Tax Return Due Date

 Under Section 80GGA of the Income Tax Act it is stated that the deductions are allowed for the donations that are made towards rural development and scientific research.
 This deduction is allowed to all assessees except those who have income from business or a profession.

-What are the modes of donations that are eligible for exemption?
+What are the modes of donations that are eligible for exemption under section 80GGA?

 Donations can be made through cheque, cash, or draft.
-Any cash donation above Rs 10,000 is not allowed for deduction under this section.
-Otherwise complete 100% of the amount that is being donated is considered for deductions.
+100% of the amount donated or contributed is eligible for deductions however any cash donation above Rs 2,000 is not allowed for deduction under this section.

 Which donations are eligible under Section 80GGA?

-The following are the amounts that are eligible for deductions in this section.
-They are:
+The following donations are eligible for deductions under in this section

 - Sum paid to notified Rural Development Fund.

-- Any sum paid to research association who undertakes scientific research.
+- Any sum paid to research association approved by the authority who undertakes scientific research.